 Video explanation between unheated ruby vs lead glass-filled ruby (composite ruby):

-I hope this guide will provide you a basic understanding of how to distinguish the different type of treatments.
+I hope this guide will provide you with a basic understanding of the different types of ruby treatments.

-I do want to emphasize that even though you have read this guide completely and understood the basics.
-It does take years of experience of seeing rubies.
-To truly understand and distinguish the different treatments.
+I do want to emphasize that even if you read this guide, it does take years of experience seeing rubies to understand the different levels of treatments.

-If there is any doubt about your purchase.
-“Even that slight 1% chance.”
-It is always best to double-check the stone from a reliable gemstone laboratory or trustworthy gem dealer.
+If there is any doubt about your purchase – “Even that slight 1% chance” – it is always best to recheck the stone from a reliable gemstone laboratory or trustworthy gem dealer.

-Natural Ruby that are NOT heated or treated are quite easy to distinguish.
-If they have natural inclusions inside that you can see through a microscope and normal 10 times (10x) magnification loupe.
+Natural Ruby that are NOT heated or treated are quite easy to check.
+You will only need to see through a microscope or gem loupe for natural or intact inclusions.

 - Intact, fine, needle-like Silk (rutile needles) intersecting at 60 degrees angle.
 In the same plane or other fine needles at near right angles.

 - Angular, straight, or hexagonal growth zoning or banding